jefflunt/how_slow/README.md

 ## Getting your metrics data

 After collecting your app metrics data how do you get useful data back?
-Right now, in the gems early days, you can only get back either a hash of every single metric that has been recorded by your app, or a list of the slowest actions.
+Right now, in the gem's early days, you can only get back either a hash of every single metric that has been recorded by your app, or a list of the slowest actions.
 Simply call...